 Acting as an advisor is the highest-value role you can play.
-But, sometimes, it can be difficult to consistently find new ways to go above and beyond.
+But, sometimes, it can be difficult to consistently demonstrate client appreciation and find new ways to go above and beyond.
 Here’s how great practitioners get creative to solve that problem.

 The power of asking questions

 Great advisors are a lot like investigative reporters.
 They want to get to the bottom of their client’s story.
 They seek to fully understand their clients' problems.
 Only then can they identify ways to create real value.

 They ask probing questions like: What’s your vision for the next 5 years?
 Where do you want your business to be in 2 years?
 What are your targets for this year?
 What metrics are most important to you?
 What's worrying you right now?

 And they make sure to follow-up with questions that tease out the details of the situation.
 They ask, why is the problem important?
 What other issues does it create?
 They look into every corner of their client’s business.
 How effective is their marketing?
 How is the sales team working?
 What’s going in the warehouse or with back office staff?
 What product challenges do they face?
 How do they feel about customer service?

 The answers reveal great opportunities to solve problems and add real value.